Pastramicity/box/card/SOOTH Notes.md

-- 0 video tape in upstairs directly to the right room
+- video tape and candy bar in safe room
-- limbs in room mentioned above
-- hammer in basement
-- video tape in first floor bathroom
+- 9751 is bunker code
-- bandages in kitchen
+- old backup kept in secure storage on B2
-- wire cutters in clock room left first floor of house as well as hammer